officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/overdrive-books-tutorial.md

 7. I dialogrutan **Lägg till tilldelning** klickar du på knappen **Tilldela**.

-### <a name="create-overdrive-test-user"></a>Skapa högre växel för datadrivet testanvändare
+### <a name="create-overdrive-test-user"></a>Create Overdrive test user

-I det här avsnittet skapas en användare som kallas Britta Simon i högre växel för datadrivet.
-Högre växel för datadrivet stöder etableringen av just-in-time-användare som är aktiverat som standard.
+In this section, a user called Britta Simon is created in Overdrive.
+Overdrive supports just-in-time user provisioning, which is enabled by default.
 Det finns inget åtgärdsobjekt för dig i det här avsnittet.
-Om en användare inte redan finns i högre växel för datadrivet, skapas en ny efter autentisering.
+If a user doesn't already exist in Overdrive, a new one is created after authentication.

 >[!NOTE]
->Du kan använda alla andra högre växel för datadrivet användare konto verktyg för att skapa eller API: er som tillhandahålls av högre växel för datadrivet att etablera AAD-användarkonton.
+>You can use any other OverDrive user account creation tools or APIs provided by OverDrive to provision Azure AD user accounts.
 >

 ### <a name="test-single-sign-on"></a>Testa enkel inloggning

-I det här avsnittet ska testa du Azure AD enkel inloggning för konfigurationen med hjälp av åtkomstpanelen.
+I det här avsnittet testar du konfigurationen för enkel inloggning Azure AD med hjälp av åtkomstpanelen.

-När du klickar på panelen högre växel för datadrivet i åtkomstpanelen, bör det vara loggas in automatiskt till den högre växel för datadrivet som du ställer in enkel inloggning.
-Mer information om åtkomstpanelen finns i [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).
+When you click the Overdrive tile in the Access Panel, you should be automatically signed in to the Overdrive for which you set up SSO.
+I [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction) får du mer information.

 ## <a name="additional-resources"></a>Ytterligare resurser